andystevenson910/gimpDocumentation/Color Tools/HueSaturationTool.md

 > Note: the default value for hue is 0.0

 ![After Hue](../images/afterHue.PNG)
 *Example image after changing the red hue.
-Notice how images on the screen that had red in them now are closet to yellow.
+Notice how  mages on the screen that had red in them now are closet to yellow.
 This is especially apparent on the border picture on the map of the screenshots video game.*

 This will save the state of red if you chose to further adjust other colors.